 Vertical External-cavity Surface-emitting Lasers

 A vertical external-cavity surface-emitting laser (VECSEL) is a semiconductor laser based on a surface-emitting semiconductor gain chip and a laser resonator which is completed with one or several external optical elements.
 Compared with other types of semiconductor lasers, VECSELs can generate very high optical powers in diffraction-limited beams, i.e., with high beam quality.
 They can thus often compete with some doped-insulator solid-state lasers and gas lasers.
 Compared with those, their wavelength versatility can be an important advantage.

 The semiconductor device (gain chip) may contain only a single semiconductor Bragg mirror and the active region (gain region) with typically several quantum wells (QWs).
 The semiconductor structure typically has a total thickness of only a few micrometers (not including the semiconductor substrate), and is mounted on some kind of heat sink.
 The laser resonator is completed with an external mirror, typically in a distance between a few millimeters and some tens of centimeters.
-(For good beam quality, the length of the resonator should not be much smaller than the Rayleigh length of the intracavity beam.)
+(For high beam quality, the length of the resonator should not be much smaller than the Rayleigh length of the intracavity beam.)
 The laser mode size in the semiconductor chip is essentially defined by the external resonator setup, apart from some possible influence of thermal lensing.

 The external resonator may be folded with additional flat or curved mirrors and may contain additional optical elements, such as an optical filter for single-frequency operation and/or wavelength tuning, a nonlinear crystal for intracavity frequency doubling, or a saturable absorber for passive mode locking .
 It is also possible to make a monolithic resonator with a microlens, being contacted with the gain chip on one side and having an output coupler mirror coating on the other surface .